European BESS Index: Battery Storage Revenue Benchmarks Across Europe

 Renewable intermittency at scale

-The EU installed over 60 GW of solar in 2024 alone.
+The EU installed over 60 GW of solar in 2024 alone (SolarPower Europe).
 Wind capacity continues to grow, particularly offshore.
 As variable renewables become the dominant share of generation, the need for flexible storage to absorb surplus and cover shortfalls is becoming acute.
 Grid operators are increasingly relying on BESS for frequency regulation and balancing services that were historically provided by thermal plants.

 Data center power demand